Here Are The San Diego Parks Where You Can Legally Have A Drink

 In fact, due to a history of out-of-control partying on our beaches and in our parks, out of the over 180 parks in San Diego, only 19 of them allow the consumption of alcohol.
 Even then, it’s only allowed between the hours of 8 am and 8 pm unless a special event permit has been issued by the City Manager.

-While you can find the official list and rules in 10+ pages of Appendix 56.54B of the San Diego Municipal Code, we figured we could help you out and do the homework for you!
+While you can find the official list and rules in 10+ pages of Appendix 56.54B of the San Diego Municipal Code, we figured we could help you out and do some of the homework for you!

 Cabrillo Heights Neighborhood Park